pmndrs/react-spring/packages/core/README.md

 # @react-spring/core

-The `Controller` class that powers every animation
+The platform-agnostic core of `react-spring`